 But now imagine trying to step backward to save some money.
 Folks do it all the time.
 Sometimes they do it because they’ve just had enough of the debt they’re in.
 They get fed up.
 For them, getting out of debt is more important than a nicer car.

-Some things can happen in our lives that force us to rein in this lifestyle inflation, and even to set it in reverse.
+Some things can happen in our lives that force us to rein in this lifestyle inflation and even to set it in reverse.
 I did that with my car.
 Even though we loved the Acura, we sold it.
 The money became more important than the car.

 It made sense at the time, but it was hard to do.
-So understanding that lifestyle inflation is a factor, and that it’s hard to reverse can keep you from making bad decision in the first place.
+So understanding that lifestyle inflation is a factor, and that it’s hard to reverse can keep you from making bad decisions in the first place.

 4. Stop Comparing

 Hedonic adaptation can also teach us to stop comparing our lives to others.
 We talk about this concept of comparison in personal finance a lot.
 Your neighbor pulls into the driveway with a nice car, and you think, "I wish I had that car."
 They start renovating the kitchen or going on expensive vacations, and it's hard not to compare.

 One of the worst culprits here is Facebook.
 We all have friends who are always posting on Facebook.
 Every time they show pictures, it's of something good - their vacation or home renovation.
 Their lives seem to be perfect because that's what they're portraying on Facebook.
 In that regard, Facebook can be a real bummer.